Light sterile neutrinos effects in processes with electron and muon neutrinos: Some propositions and results of the (3+3) model

-In order to choose the values of the masses $m_4$ and $m_5$, we will use the results of the experiments BEST, NEUTRINO-4, MiniBooNE and MacroBooNE \cite{ser,agu22,bar22,bar22a}.
-The BEST and NEUTRINO-4 experiments are devoted to testing the existence of GA and RA associated with a deficit of electron neutrinos and antineutrinos at short distances from the source, respectively.
+In order to choose the values of the masses $m_4$ and $m_5$, we use the results of the experiments BEST, DANSS, NEUTRINO-4, MiniBooNE and MacroBooNE \cite{ser,agu22,bar22,bar22a}.
+The BEST, DANSS and NEUTRINO-4 experiments are devoted to testing the existence of GA and RA associated with a deficit of electron neutrinos and antineutrinos at short distances from the source, respectively.
 It would be expected that the values of the sterile neutrino mass determined in these two experiments would be practically the same.
-However, if the value of $m_4=1.1$ in eV agrees with the data of the BEST experiment, then for the NEUTRINO-4 experiment the analogous value is equal to $m_4=2.5$~eV.
+However, if the value of $m_4=1.1$ in eV agrees with the data of the BEST experiment, but for the NEUTRINO-4 experiment the analogous value is equal to $m_4=2.5$~eV.
 Since further we will use one more result of the BEST experiment for the value of $R$ (see below), we choose $m_4=1.1$~eV.
-For the value of $m_5$, we take the value $0.49$~eV, which corresponds to the results of the MiniBooNE and MacroBooNE experiments.
-The value $m_4=1.1$~eV coincides with the value of this parameter, which was previously used in the (3+3) model \cite{KhFom}.
-Note that values close to the masses $m_4$ and $m_5$ considered above were also found in the work \cite{sinev}.
-As for the value of $m_6$, its choice can be made according to results of future special experiments.
-The results of the experiments under consideration, due to the use of a specific mixing matrix form (\ref{eq_matricesa}), do not depend in this context on the value of $m_6$.
+For the value of $m_5$, we take either the value $0.6$~eV close to the results of the MiniBooNE and MacroBooNE experiments, or $0.002$~eV \cite{vstr2}.
+The value $m_4=1.1$~eV coincides with the value of this parameter, which was previously used in the $(3+3)$ model \cite{KhFom}.
+As for the value of $m_6$, its justified choice can be made according to the results of future special experiments.
+Description of the results of the experiments under consideration, due to the use of a specific mixing matrix form (\ref{eq_matricesa}), do not depend in this context on a value of $m_6$.
+Nonetheless we choose $m_6$ equal to $0.001$~eV following Ref.~\cite{vstr2}.